-Members may be referred to an in-network Behavioral Health Provider via referral from a PCP or by Member self-referral.
-PCPs are able to screen and assess Members for the detection and treatment of, or referral for, any known or suspected Behavioral Health problems and disorders.
-PCPs may provide any clinically appropriate Behavioral Health service within the scope of their practice.
-A formal referral form or Prior Authorization is not needed for a Member to self-refer or be referred to a PCP or Behavioral Health Provider.
+Members may receive services from an in-network behavioral health Provider without a referral, according to state service-level guidelines.
+PCPs are able to screen and assess Members for the detection and treatment of, or referral for, any known or suspected behavioral health problems and disorders.
+PCPs may provide any clinically appropriate behavioral health service within the scope of their practice.
+A formal referral form or Prior Authorization is not needed for a Member to self-refer or be referred to a PCP or behavioral health Provider.
+To determine if prior authorization is required for a specific service, please consult the PA Lookup Tool located on the MolinaHealthcare.com website.

-Behavioral Health Providers may refer a Member to an in-network PCP, or a Member may self-refer.
+Behavioral health Providers may refer a Member to an in-network PCP, or a Member may self-refer.
 Members may be referred to PCP and specialty care Providers to manage their health care needs.
-Behavioral Health Providers may identify other health concerns, including physical health concerns, that should be addressed by referring the Member to a PCP.
+Behavioral health Providers may identify other health concerns, including physical health concerns, that should be addressed by referring the Member to a PCP.